Naphtha

 Metric Tons

-• Post RFQs specifying exact grade, quantity, and delivery terms
+• Post RFQs and offers specifying grade, quantity, and delivery terms

-• Evaluate suppliers by trust score, KYC status, and transaction history
+• Evaluate counterparties by trust score and KYC status

 More in Oil & Gas